Another 10% discount for everyone? Let Vincent do better.

 • Pricing can be high for smaller teams.

-• Single campaign builder may confuse new users.
+• A single campaign builder can confuse new users.

 5. SAP Emarsys

-SAP Emarsys is an omnichannel CEP with a loyalty module.
-Best used alongside SAP Commerce Cloud for unified data ownership and deep personalization.
+SAP Emarsys is an omnichannel customer engagement platform with a native loyalty module, best for large retail and ecommerce businesses, especially existing SAP clients.
+It's strongest paired with SAP Commerce Cloud for unified data and deep personalization.

 Pricing: Custom.